Pfc. Louis Casmer Zelis

-From Camp Polk, the battalion traveled west over four different train routes and arrived in San Francisco, California, where they were ferried to Ft.
+From Camp Polk, the battalion traveled west over four different train routes and arrived in San Francisco, California, where they were ferried, on the U.S.A.T.
+General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, the soldiers were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
 Those men with minor health issues were released held back on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.
+Other men were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.